 Newspapers are acquired selectively from overseas, in English and other European languages.
 This includes an extensive collection of newspapers from Commonwealth countries which were formerly received through colonial copyright deposit.

-The newspapers are held in print form (over 660,000 volumes, boxes or parcels of newspapers), as microfilm copies (630,000 reels), and as digital copies (7.5 million digitised pages).
+The newspapers are held in print form (over 660,000 volumes, boxes or parcels of newspapers), as microfilm copies (630,000 reels), and as digital copies (over 20 million digitised pages).

 What is available online?

-Digitised newspapers can be viewed online via the British Newspaper Archive, a site developed in partnership with DC Thomson Family History, which has newspapers from across the UK, primarily for the 19th century but with a growing number of issues from the first half of the 20th century.
+Digitised newspapers can be viewed online via the British Newspaper Archive, a site developed in partnership with Findmypast, which has newspapers from across the UK, primarily for the 19th century but with a growing number of issues from the first half of the 20th century.
 Searching is free, but to view the newspapers requires a personal subscription.
 The BNA can be viewed for free in our Reading Rooms.

 We subscribe to a range of electronic resources including major UK national and international newspapers.